 Sleep is good for the body, and it is highly recommended for athletes.
 When you sleep, you are putting your body to rest, which in turn boosts your subsequent performance.

 Your sleep quality will have an impact on your energy level, cravings, metabolism, mood, and overall health.
 WebMD recommends at minimum 7-9 hours of sleep for those runners currently in training.

 A good fitness tracker will help track your sleep patterns, as they indicate the length of the sleep, and if it was light or deep.

 You can also know how many times you woke up throughout the night.
 If you have a track of this, you can try to adjust your sleeping habits that will boost your overall life performance.
-The Misfit Ray might be the smallest of the trackers that have the capability to track your sleep patterns
+The Misfit Ray might be the smallest fitness tracker that has the capability to track your sleep patterns

 They Allow You to Work Out in Groups

 While some beginner athletes might prefer working out on their own as they follow the tips and guides on the tracker, others enjoy exercising in groups.
 It is very much recommended to exercise in groups since you will be encouraged to work out more to beat your friends.

 Some fitness trackers can be linked to the social media platforms, which then lets you share your progress with your friends.

 Even if you live in different locations, you can still work out individually and post your progress in the group.
 I routinely posted my runs from The NIKE + to facebook to encourage my friends in our running group.